STRIDES/NIHCloudLabAzure/docs/copy_move_data_azure.md

 **AzCopy Commands**

+Below is a list of common AZCopy commands

 | Command                | Description                                                                              |
 |------------------------|------------------------------------------------------------------------------------------|
 |  azcopy bench| Runs a performance benchmark by uploading or downloading test data to or from a specified location |